AKS144/tuition-management-system/README.md

 If you don't feel like reading, [Laracasts](https://laracasts.com) can help.
 Laracasts contains over 1500 video tutorials on a range of topics including Laravel, modern PHP, unit testing, and JavaScript.
 Boost your skills by digging into our comprehensive video library.

+## How To Run Laravel Project Locally

+- run localhost server  (eg: XAMPP, Laragon)
+- create a database locally named `tuition`
+- clone repository
+- rename `.env.example` file to `.env` inside your project root and fill the database information.
+(Windows wont let you do it, so you have to open your console, cd to the project root directory and run `mv .env.example .env`)
+- open the console and cd to your project root directory
+- run `composer install`
+- run `php artisan passport:install`
+- run `php artisan key:generate`
+- run `php artisan passport:client --personal` if needed.
+Please refer to this [documentation](https://laravel.com/docs/8.x/passport#the-passportclient-command) for more info
+- run `php artisan migrate:fresh --seed`.
+This will rn the migration file and seeder, if any.
+- run `php artisan serve`
+- the project will be accessible at localhost:8000

 ## Laravel Sponsors

 We would like to extend our thanks to the following sponsors for funding Laravel development.
 If you are interested in becoming a sponsor, please visit the Laravel [Patreon page](https://patreon.com/taylorotwell).